bingomanatee/forest/README.md

 ### Namesppace conflicts

-User actions and set (inferred) actions are stored seperately.
+User actions and set (inferred) actions are stored in different collections.
 Every time an action (of either type) is created, the two collections are blended into _do.
 If you define a setFoo method, it will override any inferred actions.

-You can use this to effect a filter before passing keys:
+You can actually take advantage of this 'bug' to create a filter before passing keys:

 ```javascript